azure-experience/az-arm-advance-templates/README.md

 :pushpin: **Key Pointer(s):**

-1. Here in the parameter definition, as we have declared `secretValue` of type: `securestring`, which gives us a chance from the UI, **to inject a password, which will not be visible at the creation time**
+1. Here in the parameter definition, as we have declared `secretValue` of type: `"securestring"`, which gives us a chance from the console, **to inject a password, which will not be visible at the creation time**

 2. Secondly, from the above parameter definition, you will notice that the _resource: */vaults/secrets_ creation is **actually a "child"** of the parent _resource: */vaults_, which is the reason for the direct-dependency to be there